Pearson-Higher-Ed/design/c/feedback/v1.0.0-beta.1/index.md

     contents:
       - type: narrow image
-        src: ./assets/help-list-2x.png
-      - type: narrow image
-        src: ./assets/help-detail-2x.png
+        src: ./assets/Contextual_Feedback_CommentBox.jpg

   - type: section
-    name: Contextual feedback with binary answer
+    name: Targeted feedback with Yes or No response

   - type: two column
     text: |
-      For contextual feedback where a binary answer is required, use "Yes" and "No".
+      This feedback feature lets you ask a question targeted at obtaining feedback for selected content(for example, a selected help topic).
+The user response requires either Yes or No.

-      Follow up with system status in alert message.
+      "Note: Follow up with an alert message to acknowledge that the feedback was received."

     contents:
       - type: narrow image